 What references are required to apply?

-When applying to serve with Mercy Ships, three references are required; one from your pastor or spiritual leader, one from a friend, and one from your employer.
+When applying to serve with Mercy Ships, two references are required; one from your pastor or spiritual leader and one from your employer.
 If you are a medical professional, please use the “Medical Professional Reference Form” in lieu of the Employer Reference.
-Please note: If you are not able to provide an employer or pastor/spiritual leader reference, return the reference forms along with a note explaining why it is left blank.
-Submit a substitute reference from a person who has functioned in a supervisor/mentor or coach role for you.
+Please note: If you are not able to provide an employer or pastor/spiritual leader reference, you may submit a substitute reference from a person who has functioned in a supervisor/mentor or coach role for you.

 How much does it cost to serve with Mercy Ships?